 We’ve all seen them before, and many of us have probably used them too.
-Contact forms appear in one manifestation or another on every type of website you can imagine, from non-committal ‘get a free quote’ 4-field enquiry forms to online job applications, they have become a website staple – and they work!
+Contact forms appear in one manifestation or another on every type of website you can imagine, from non-committal ‘get a free quote’ four-field enquiry forms to online job applications, they have become a website staple – and they work!

 It’s 2020, no one actually talks to each other anymore, right?

-Of course this is not entirely true, if anything we all communicate with many more people than ever before through social media, WhatsApp groups, email and forms on websites.
+Of course this is not entirely true.
+If anything, we all communicate with many more people than ever before through social media, WhatsApp groups, email and forms on websites.
 We like to text and type, and as much as I truly believe there is still an important place for phone calls and face to face meetings, a quick enquiry form gives your customers a chance to reach out quickly and for you to tailor your response.

-But to do this properly you need to make sure your form is asking the right questions.
+But to do this properly you need to make sure your contact form is asking the right questions.
 Make sure you customise your form appropriately for your customer base, and that the fields you are asking them to fill in are beneficial for both them and you.